gitworkflows/meshplay/docs/pages/project/contributing/ci-build-and-release.md

 1. Checks out the code of the repository(on the ref of latest commit of branch which made the PR) in which it is referenced.
 2. Starts a minikube cluster
 3. Builds a docker image of the adapter and sets minikube to use docker's registry.
-4. Starts the adapter and meshery server (The url to deployment and service yaml of adapter are configurable).
+4. Starts the adapter and meshplay server (The url to deployment and service yaml of adapter are configurable).
    NOTE: The service mesh name( whose adapter we are testing ) has to passed in:

 ---